Edinburgh-Genome-Foundry/Geneblocks/README.rst

 - A record of an annotated part, containing an expression module.
 - A record of a plasmid which contains the part but the part was not properly annotated.

-We will use Geneblocks to automatically detect where the part is located in the plasmid and automatically copy the features from the part record to the plasmid record.
+We will use GeneBlocks to automatically detect where the part is located in the plasmid and automatically copy the features from the part record to the plasmid record.